StackExchange/StackID/OpenIdProvider/ReadMe.txt

    We're protected from LINQ bugs/attacks to a small degree by our distinct connection strings (#1).

    There is a bit of loss on perf, but in the name of security its acceptable.
-We have the option of tightening it up some compiled queries.
+We have the option of tightening it up some with compiled queries.

 3. No token storage
    Excluding values that need to be recoverable (User.ProviderId, primarily) nothing for which